BigCommerce vs Shopify: Everything You Need to Know

 Conclusion

-As you research alternatives, you'll find that many share common features and functionality.
-They may all seem like they perform the same, but in fact, each platform varies immensely.
-Before making a decision on BigCommerce or Shopify, we highly recommend considering your individual business needs and overall eCommerce goals.
+Selecting the right eCommerce platform is a complicated yet fundamental decision.
+Both BigCommerce and Shopify are great SaaS eCommerce platforms — but not all platforms are suitable for every business.
+As you research alternatives, you’ll find that many share common features and functionality.
+They may all seem like they perform the same, but in fact, each platform varies greatly.

-We hope this guide has provided you with valuable information on what both BigCommerce vs Shopify have to offer.
+We hope this guide has provided you with valuable information on what both BigCommerce and Shopify have to offer.
 If you have any questions, concerns or would like to learn about how Groove can help build and grow your online store, contact an eCommerce expert.
 A member of our team will be in touch to help guide you in the right direction.